-Simultaneous photometry and spectroscopy provide critical information for understanding the potential effects of active regions on transmission spectra.
+Simultaneous photometry and critical spectroscopy provide information for understanding the potential effects of active regions on transmission spectra.
 While other data sets can provide information on filling factors, theoretical work is needed to maximise the utility of these data for transmission spectroscopy purposes.

-Stellar "granulation flicker" constitutes a fundamental "noise floor" that increases with decreasing stellar surface gravity and at shorter wavelengths, dominating the atmosphere retrieval error budget in some cases.
-More work on understanding this noise source for long-duration, visible transits of solar-type stars is needed.
+Stellar "granulation flicker" constitutes fundamental "noise floor" that increases with decreasing stellar surface gravity and at shorter wavelengths, dominating the atmosphere retrieval error budget in some cases.
+More work on understanding this noise source for long-duration, visible transits solar-type stars is needed.